 You can go to any doctor approved by the Workers’ Compensation Board for treatment.
 However, if your employer uses a network of approved doctors (a PPO), you must start treatment with one of those doctors.
 After 30 days, you can switch to another Board-authorized treating physician outside of that network.

-You also have the right to get reimbursed for travel to and from medical appointments related to your work injury.
+You also have the right to get reimbursed for travel to and from medical appointments related to your work injury report.
 Be sure to save your travel expense receipts so you can submit them with a request form.

 Can You Choose Your Own Doctor for Workers’ Compensation?

 In many cases, yes.
 New York law lets you choose your own doctor for a work-related injury.
 You can select any doctor with approval from the Workers’ Compensation Board.
-You can search the Board’s website to see who qualifies or ask your doctor’s office if they can treat workers’ comp cases.
+You can search the Board’s website to see who qualifies or ask your doctor’s office if they can treat workers’ compensation cases.
+Understanding why choosing a doctor matters for workers’ comp can impact your care and benefits.

 However, it’s worth noting that your choice might be limited at first.
 If your employer uses a Preferred Provider Organization (PPO), you must begin treatment with one of the doctors in that network.
 After 30 days, you can switch to any Board-approved provider.
 To do so, you must write a letter to your insurance carrier or employer stating that you want to switch doctors.

-If your workplace has a union agreement under the Alternate Dispute Resolution (ADR) system, then the rules are different.
-You may only seek treatment from that program’s list of doctors.
+The rules differ if your workplace has a union agreement under the Alternate Dispute Resolution (ADR) system.
+You may only seek treatment from that program’s workers’ comp doctors list.

 In emergencies, you can go to any available provider.
-However, once the emergency ends, you must return to an authorized workers’ compensation medical provider to qualify for benefits.
+However, once the emergency ends, you must return to an authorized workers’ compensation attorney and medical provider to qualify for benefits after medical improvement.

 NY State Rules on Doctor Choice in Workers’ Comp Cases

 New York law gives you the right to choose your treating doctor, but only if that doctor has approval from the Workers’ Compensation Board.
 The doctor you see for treatment must also have the right specialty.
-For example, a dentist couldn’t treat your back injury.
+For example, a dentist couldn’t treat your back injury, even if you’re an injured worker or injured on the job, needing health care for a specific condition.

 Employers can’t pressure you to pick a certain doctor.
 They also can’t block you from seeing a qualified provider.
 If they do, they could face legal penalties.